PratikHdhameliya/Visulization/README.md

 # Visulization
-Course which was offered by uni goettingen
+In visualization course which was offered by uni goettingen we focused on visualizing a data in different way in Python.